syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-action.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Actions/Add-actions-to-the-existing-PDF-document).

 N> The action assigned to the bookmark works only when destination of bookmark is not set.

+## Document-Level JavaScript Actions

+Document-level JavaScript actions allow you to embed interactivity into your PDF documents.
+Using the Essential&reg; PDF Library, you can easily add these actions to execute scripts when the document is opened.

+### Adding Document-Level JavaScript Actions

+The following example demonstrates how to add document-level JavaScript actions to a PDF document using the [PdfDocumentJavaScriptCollection](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.PdfDocumentJavaScriptCollection.html) class.

+{% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}

+// Create a new PDF document instance.
+PdfDocument document = new PdfDocument();
+// Retrieve the JavaScript collection from the document.
+PdfDocumentJavaScriptCollection javaScriptCollection = document.DocumentJavaScripts;

+// Define a new JavaScript action that displays an alert with the message "Hello World!!!".
+PdfJavaScriptAction javaScriptAction = new PdfJavaScriptAction("app.alert(\"Hello World!!!\")");

+// Set the name of the JavaScript action. javaScriptAction.Name = "Test";
+// Add the JavaScript action to the document's JavaScript collection. javaScriptCollection.Add(javaScriptAction);

+//Save the document into stream using(MemoryStream stream = new MemoryStream())
+{
+    document.Save(stream);
+}

+//Close the document.
+document.Close(true);

+{% endhighlight %}

+{% highlight c# tabtitle="C# [Windows-specific]" %}

+// Create a new PDF document instance.
+PdfDocument document = new PdfDocument();
+// Retrieve the JavaScript collection from the document.
+PdfDocumentJavaScriptCollection javaScriptCollection = document.DocumentJavaScripts;

+// Define a new JavaScript action that displays an alert with the message "Hello World!!!".
+PdfJavaScriptAction javaScriptAction = new PdfJavaScriptAction("app.alert(\"Hello World!!!\")");

+// Set the name of the JavaScript action. javaScriptAction.Name = "Test";
+// Add the JavaScript action to the document's JavaScript collection. javaScriptCollection.Add(javaScriptAction);

+// Save the PDF document to a file named "Output.pdf". document.Save("Output.pdf");

+//Close the document
+document.Close(true);

+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

+' Create a new PDF document instance.
+Dim document As New PdfDocument()
+' Retrieve the JavaScript collection from the document.
+Dim javaScriptCollection As PdfDocumentJavaScriptCollection = document.DocumentJavaScripts

+' Define a new JavaScript action that displays an alert with the message "Hello World!!!".
+Dim javaScriptAction As New PdfJavaScriptAction("app.alert(""Hello World!!!"")")

+' Set the name of the JavaScript action. javaScriptAction.Name = "Test"
+' Add the JavaScript action to the document's JavaScript collection. javaScriptCollection.Add(javaScriptAction)

+' Save the PDF document to a file named "Output.pdf". document.Save("Output.pdf")

+' Close the document
+document.Close(True)

+{% endhighlight %}

+{% endtabs %}

+### Retrieve Document-Level JavaScript Actions

+The following example demonstrates how to retrieve document-level JavaScript actions using the [PdfDocumentJavaScriptCollection](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.PdfDocumentJavaScriptCollection.html) class.

+{% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}

+//Load an existing PDF document.
+FileStream docStream = new FileStream("Input.pdf", FileMode.Open, FileAccess.Read);
+PdfLoadedDocument document = new PdfLoadedDocument(docStream);

+// Retrieve the JavaScript collection from the loaded document.
+PdfDocumentJavaScriptCollection javaScriptCollection = document.DocumentJavaScripts;

+// Iterate through the JavaScript actions in the collection. foreach (PdfJavaScriptAction action in javaScriptCollection) {
+    // Display the name of the JavaScript action.
+    Console.WriteLine($"Action Name: {action.Name}");

+    // Display the JavaScript code associated with the action.
+    Console.WriteLine($"JavaScript Code: {action.JavaScript}");
+}

+// Close the document and release all associated resources. document.Close(true);

+{% endhighlight %}

+{% highlight c# tabtitle="C# [Windows-specific]" %}

+// Load an existing PDF document.
+PdfLoadedDocument document = new PdfLoadedDocument("Input.pdf");

+// Retrieve the JavaScript collection from the loaded document.
+PdfDocumentJavaScriptCollection javaScriptCollection = document.DocumentJavaScripts;

+// Iterate through the JavaScript actions in the collection. foreach (PdfJavaScriptAction action in javaScriptCollection) {
+    // Display the name of the JavaScript action.
+    Console.WriteLine($"Action Name: {action.Name}");

+    // Display the JavaScript code associated with the action.
+    Console.WriteLine($"JavaScript Code: {action.JavaScript}");
+}

+// Close the document and release all associated resources. document.Close(true);

+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

+' Load an existing PDF document.
+Dim document As New PdfLoadedDocument("Input.pdf")

+' Retrieve the JavaScript collection from the loaded document.
+Dim javaScriptCollection As PdfDocumentJavaScriptCollection = document.DocumentJavaScripts

+' Iterate through the JavaScript actions in the collection.
+For Each action As PdfJavaScriptAction In javaScriptCollection
+    ' Display the name of the JavaScript action.
+    Console.WriteLine($"Action Name: {action.Name}")

+    ' Display the JavaScript code associated with the action.
+    Console.WriteLine($"JavaScript Code: {action.JavaScript}")
+Next

+' Close the document and release all associated resources. document.Close(True)

+{% endhighlight %}

+{% endtabs %}

+### Remove Document-Level JavaScript Actions

+The following example demonstrates how to remove document-level JavaScript actions using the [PdfDocumentJavaScriptCollection](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.PdfDocumentJavaScriptCollection.html) class.

+{% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}

+//Load an existing PDF document.
+FileStream docStream = new FileStream("Input.pdf", FileMode.Open, FileAccess.Read);
+PdfLoadedDocument document = new PdfLoadedDocument(docStream);

+// Retrieve the JavaScript collection from the document.
+PdfDocumentJavaScriptCollection javaScriptCollection = document.DocumentJavaScripts;

+// Access the first JavaScript action in the collection.
+PdfJavaScriptAction javaScriptAction = javaScriptCollection[0];

+// Remove the selected JavaScript action from the collection. javaScriptCollection.Remove(javaScriptAction);

+// Close the document and release all associated resources. document.Close(true);

+{% endhighlight %}

+{% highlight c# tabtitle="C# [Windows-specific]" %}

+// Load an existing PDF document.
+PdfLoadedDocument document = new PdfLoadedDocument("Input.pdf");

+// Retrieve the JavaScript collection from the document.
+PdfDocumentJavaScriptCollection javaScriptCollection = document.DocumentJavaScripts;

+// Access the first JavaScript action in the collection.
+PdfJavaScriptAction javaScriptAction = javaScriptCollection[0];

+// Remove the selected JavaScript action from the collection. javaScriptCollection.Remove(javaScriptAction);

+// Close the document and release all associated resources. document.Close(true);

+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

+' Load an existing PDF document.
+Dim document As New PdfLoadedDocument("Input.pdf")

+' Retrieve the JavaScript collection from the document.
+Dim javaScriptCollection As PdfDocumentJavaScriptCollection = document.DocumentJavaScripts

+' Access the first JavaScript action from the collection.
+Dim javaScriptAction As PdfJavaScriptAction = javaScriptCollection(0)

+' Remove the selected JavaScript action from the collection. javaScriptCollection.Remove(javaScriptAction)

+' Close the document and release all associated resources. document.Close(True)

+{% endhighlight %}

+{% endtabs %}